There are several differences and similarities between Premium Economy and Business Class.

 As Business Class passengers receive the best amenities and comfort, including more legroom, better food, and higher quality service,

-Do All Airlines Offer Premium Economy?
+Not All Airlines Offer Premium Economy

 Not all airlines offer Premium Economy, but it’s becoming increasingly common.